We may earn a commission for purchases using our links. Learn more

 Other excellent Podbean features include its Mailchimp integration, which allows you to collect email addresses and automatically post your episodes to your email list.
 Another great feature worth mentioning is the Podbean Alexa skill that automatically posts your new episodes on Alexa devices.

 Podbean comprehensive analytics dashboard gives you all the information you need to track how each of your podcast episodes is performing.
 It tracks the numbers of downloads you have, your top 10 most successful episodes for different dates, the location of your listeners such as which countries they are from, and other relevant insights that allows you to target specific sponsors and more.

 Additionally, Podbean has a live streaming feature that allows you to engage your audience with live audio shows — your listeners can message and call-in to your live shows, Also, you can have a co-host or guests on your live stream call in remotely from any location.
 Make money by selling or receiving virtual tickets or gifts through your live stream.
 You can redeem these virtual gifts for US dollars.

-Before I conclude on Podbean, I will like to touch a little bit on their Enterprise podcast hosting solution specifically built for large businesses and organizations.
+Before I conclude on Podbean, I will like to touch a little bit on their Enterprise solution specifically built for large businesses and organizations.
 They currently have top corporations like J.P.Morgan, Stripe, DHL, IBM, University of Virginia, Red Hat, and many more hosted on their platform.
-The Enterprise podcast hosting plan comes with a premium CDN network, Private Podcast with SSO authentication, 99.9% uptime guarantee, unlimited storage, and bandwidth plus so many valuable features worth checking out if you are a business that’s looking to branch out into podcasting.
+The Enterprise plan comes with a premium CDN network, Private Podcast with SSO authentication, 99.9% uptime guarantee, unlimited storage, and bandwidth plus so many valuable features worth checking out if you are a business that’s looking to branch out into podcasting.
 Pricing starts from $99/month.

 - Basic plan: $0/month.